Holidays

 The cuisine of Bolivia is a mix of spanish cuisine and traditional Aymara fare, reliant on indigenous ingredients like corn, potatos and beans.
 We can expect a diverse and tasty experience.
 For most of this holiday we take our meals in hotel restaurants and other eateries.
 In La Paz, Sucre, Potosi and Uyuni, where there is a wide range of restaurants cafes and bars serving excellent and varied cuisine, you will pay directly for these meals.
 In other towns and villages, we will usually enjoy a tasty, set 3-course meal provided by the hotel or lodge where we are staying.
 Traditional, hearty meals, with a soup starter and a meat or vegetarian main course can be expected.
 Breakfast includes fresh fruit, pancakes or omelette with plenty of toast and home-made jam.
 On some days we will enjoy a packed lunch, usually consisting of fruit, salad, bread, cheeses, cold meats and plenty to drink.

-During this trip the group will spend 4 nights at a comfortable hotel in La Paz, 1 night at an ecolodge on the Isla del Sol, 2 nights at comfortable hotels in Sucre and Potosi, 1 night at a small hotel in Uyuni, 2 nights in a lodge in Tahua, 1 night in a simple gite/hostel in Sabaya and 1 nights in a more basic gite/hostel in Sajama Village.
-On the nights we stay in the simple hostels in Sabaya and Sajama, you may find your sleeping bag useful to supplement the bedding provided.
-At Sabaya and Sajama whilst the accommodation is basic, this is the best that is available in these remote areas.
-The unique experience of staying in these locations, will more than make up for any discomfort.
-With the exception of the lodge at Tahua and the hostel at Sabaya which have shared bathrooms, all accommodation has en-suite toilet facilities.
+During this trip the group will spend 4 nights at a comfortable hotel in La Paz, 1 night at an ecolodge on the Isla del Sol, 3 nights at comfortable hotels in Sucre and Potosi, 1 night at a small hotel in Uyuni, 1 night in a lodge in Tahua, 1 nights at a simple lodge in Garci Mendoza and 2 nights at a hostel in Sajama Village.
+On the nights we stay in simple hostels/lodges you will have shared bathrooms and you may find your sleeping bag useful to supplement the bedding provided.
+All hotels have ensuite bathroom facilities.
 All accommodation is based on twin sharing and if you are travelling by yourself you will be paired up with other single clients of the same sex.
-Subject to availabilty It is possible to arrange single rooms for most of the hotel/lodge/hostel nights.
+Subject to availability it is possible to arrange single rooms for most of the hotel/lodge/hostel nights.
 Additional hotel nights in La Paz are also available.

 The group will be accompanied throughout by an experienced, English-speaking local leader.
 There will also be one or more support vehicles and drivers.